marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.7.7 =
+- Added Portuguese translation by Ricardo Tomasi.
+Thank you!

 = 0.7.6 =
 - You can now view items in the trash.
 A bit closer to a complete take over of the pages-page :)